Our vision, priorities and pledges

 - working with ambassadors and partners to promote Swindon effectively to improve the town’s reputation, increase income from business rates and compete for the best business growth opportunities, inward investment and talent.

-- Deliver infrastructure in a timely way to assist in phased housing & employment delivery for the New Eastern Villages including White Hart Junction & A420
+- Deliver infrastructure in a timely way to assist in phased housing and employment delivery for the New Eastern Villages including White Hart Junction and A420

 - Continue to work with the developers at Tadpole Garden Village to bring forward facilities to ensure a sustainable community can continue to thrive

 - Ensure that there is a range of good quality housing options in Swindon, including affordable opportunities to buy and rent